 Cluster headaches are a painful occurrence when you experience sudden intense chronic pain on one side of your head.
 During a cluster period, you can experience multiple headaches that can last from a few minutes to several hours all in one day.
 You may also experience other symptoms like nasal congestion and a runny nose.

 At best, some patients experience cluster periods that can last for several weeks followed by years of remission where no attacks occur.
 At worst, a chronic cluster headache can cause frequent attacks in one year followed by remissions as short as one month.
 You’ll know a cluster period ends when the intensity decreases and then suddenly stops.

 Some patients experience a consistent starting date and duration for cluster periods, such as cases where it can start and end on a specific season.
 Others have episodic cluster headaches, which consist of cluster headaches that can last between one week to one year, followed by up to a year-long remission before another episode begins.

 Although some patients experience long periods of remission, untreated cluster headaches can be difficult to live with.
 It can occur at night and disrupt your sleep, making you feel exhausted during a cluster period.
 It can also make you feel restless and unable to concentrate on your daily tasks.

 The cause of cluster headaches and what triggers them is still inconclusive.
 Research suggests that cluster headaches are associated with your hypothalamus, which can affect blood flow to your brain and control your biological clock.
-While there is still no cure to totally stop cluster headaches, Metro Pain and Vein Centers can help you take steps to reduce the frequency of cluster periods as well as the duration and intensity of these attacks.
+While there is still no cure to totally stop cluster headaches, Metro Pain Centers can help you take steps to reduce the frequency of cluster periods as well as the duration and intensity of these attacks.